To learn more about fostering, please email email@example.com or call 541-672-3907 x113. You can also sign up here!

 "Through no fault of their own, these pets need our help.
 I'm glad to give them a chance at finding a loving home.
 Fostering also gives me my 'animal-fix!'
-I get to be around them all I want without the commitment!"-foster parent
+I get to be around them all I want without the commitment!" -SG Foster Parent

 1. Do I get to choose what animal I foster?

 After signing up to foster for Saving Grace, the Foster Program Manager will send you a google form to fill out that asks different questions about your preferences, whether that be bottle babies, weaned kittens, small animals, dogs, or puppies - we always try to match you with your preference!

 2. Can I foster if I have animals of my own?

 Yes!
 But foster animals do need to be kept completely separate from your own animals for at least two weeks.
 Your animals also need to be fully vaccinated.
 We suggest talking to your vet prior to fostering to make sure your vet feels fostering is safe for your pets.

 3. Can I foster if I rent my home?

 Of course!
 Just know Saving Grace is not liable for any property damage caused by the foster pet.